neos-20/.github/README.md

 # What is Neos

-* Neos is supposed to be a Student Group to showcase our big and small project and other shit
+* Neos is supposed to be a Student Group to showcase our big and small projects and other shit
 * _Are we going to big projects_ ?
 	* **yes**